Johnny Thunder

 Johnny Thunder created by John B. Wentworth and Stanley Aschmeier

-Written with Aaron Severson
+Written with the help of Aaron Severson

 NAME + ALIASES: